 Peel NRE, part of Peel L&P, is responsible for appointing contractors to deliver the improvements to the wider estate including the estate roads, the nature areas, improvements to the berth, the new rail link, and provision of water, telecoms, gas and electricity.
 Individual occupiers will be responsible for appointing their own contractors to deliver their facilities, and we will work closely with them to ensure that that they do this in a safe and professional manner, taking into account site neighbours, and the local community, and the public right of way which goes through Protos.

-Protos could create around 3,000 jobs, including opportunities during both construction and operation.
+Protos could create opportunities during both construction and operation phases.

 There is also a Protos Community Benefit Fund which has already donated £85,000. £40,000 was available for local causes in 2020.
 In 2021, Peel NRE have contributed £50,000 to the fund.
 The beneﬁt fund is open to bids for funding from organisations and causes in the parishes of Ince, Elton, Helsby, Frodsham, Thornton le Moors and Little Stanney.
 Transport; community buildings; sport; youth; and heritage are among the wide range of causes considered.
 Voting members of the Community Forum are responsible for assessing bids and allocating funding to community projects.
 For more information and to apply visit click here.